 The day is finally here.
-The day you have been dreaming of since your were little.
+The day you have been dreaming of since you were little.
 The day you have planned for the past 12 months.
 With all stress, with all the pains, the day is finally here.
 Your WEDDING DAY.
-First thing you should do is relax and enjoy the day.
+The first thing you should do is relax and enjoy the day.

 The wedding ceremony is beautiful and very heartfelt.
 It transpires without any hitches.
 The bridal couple enters the reception hall to a standing ovation.
 Then, everyone eats and the formal dances are complete.
 FINALLY, the part-e begins.
 Thirty minutes transpire and no one is dancing.
 This is not the reception party that you had envisioned.
 You pictured everyone dancing the night away.
 However, no one is dancing.
 What can you do to get people on the dance floor to get the party started?
 We offer the following recommendations to get the party started.

 - What guests are the most likely to dance?
 Yes, it’s the young adults.
 Therefore, play current music hits that are to on the charts now including Katy Perry, Lady Gaga, Ed Sheeran, Ariana Grande, etc. The younger crowd could get the party started.